yetianmed/subcortex/README.md

 We are delighted to provide the neuroscience community with a new hierarchical MRI atlas of the human subcortex.
 This repository provides the new atlas for download and stores the code that was used to map the atlas.

 **I just want the atlas!
-Where can I find it?** Go to the directory called *.../Group-Parcellation/3T/Subcortex-Only/*.
+Where can I find it?** Go to the folder called *.../Group-Parcellation/3T/Subcortex-Only/*.
 There you will find the group-consensus atlas in NIFTI and CIFTI format for download.
-To make it convenient for you to map whole-brain connectomes, the atlas is also integrated into several well-known cortex-only parcellation atlases and the combined cortex-subcortex atlases can be found in the directory called *.../Group-Parcellation/3T/Cortex-Subcortex/*.
+To make it convenient for you to map whole-brain connectomes, the atlas is also integrated into several well-known cortex-only parcellation atlases and the combined cortex-subcortex atlases can be found in the folder called *.../Group-Parcellation/3T/Cortex-Subcortex/*.
 Continue reading below for further details and FAQs.

 **Atlas features:**
 - Volumetric parcellation of the human subcortex representing consensus among more than 1000 healthy adults.